2ndSightLab/ai-tracker/mistake-tracker.md

 ```
 Hold Fn and drag to select, then Cmd+C — that's the one for Terminal.app (Option is the iTerm2 equivalent).
 ```
+Later I realized this copy thing is worse than I initially thought.
+I can't scroll up and down to copy long text wtih fn.
+It won't show me all the text.
+This is super annoying.
 __

 OK this is super interesting......